 Eligibility to Apply

-Please refer to the Vanier website for complete eligibility requirements.
+Please refer to the Vanier Wesbite for complete eligibility requirements.

 To be considered for a Vanier CGS in the Faculty of Information, applicants must:

-- be intending to pursue their first doctoral degree full-time at the Faculty of Information in September 2020;
+- Be intending to pursue their first doctoral degree full-time at the Faculty of Information in September 2023;

-- have completed no more than 20 months of doctoral studies as of May 1, 2021;
+- Have completed no more than 20 months of doctoral studies as of May 1, 2024;

-- have not already received a doctoral-level scholarship or fellowship from CIHR, SSHRC or NSERC to undertake or complete a doctoral degree (or combined MA / PhD or MD / PhD); and
+- Not hold or have held a doctoral-level scholarship or fellowship from SSHRC, NSERC, or CIHR to undertake or complete a doctoral program (or combined MA / PhD or MD / PhD); and

 Applicants must complete the entire application process by the Faculty of Information deadline to be eligible for consideration.
 This includes:

 - 1. Let us know of your intent to take part in this competition.
 Please direct your email to email@example.com;

 - 2. Submit a completed Vanier CGS application via ResearchNet;